 When your child has growing pains, you can try gently massaging the area.
 You can use heat.
-To apply heat, put a warm water bottle, a heating pad set on low, or a warm cloth on the area.
-Do not let your child go to sleep with a heating pad on the skin.
+To apply heat, put a warm water bottle or a warm cloth on the area.
 You can also give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain.
 Read and follow all instructions on the label.
 Do not give a child two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

 Author: Healthwise Staff

 Medical Review: William H. Blahd, Jr., MD, FACEP - Emergency Medicine & H. Michael O'Connor, MD - Emergency Medicine

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.